-When maintenance issues arise on your Florida rental property, it is crucial that you look into them as soon as possible.
+When maintenance issues arise on your Florida rental property, you have some landlord liability.
+It is crucial that you look into them as soon as possible.
 Certain problems, especially those that pose a health risk or safety hazard, must be dealt with immediately.
 Otherwise, you may find yourself facing long-drawn-out lawsuits.

 What Maintenance Issues Should the Landlord Address?